babettelips/0889376_MasterThesis_SageImplementation_BabetteLips_2MMR30/README.md

 - ```parameterset```: the parameter set we want to find results for.

 ## Setup
-To run this programs of this repository, perform the following steps:
+To run the programs of this repository, perform the following steps:

 - Download SageMath version 9.1 via [this link](https://github.com/sagemath/sage-windows/releases/tag/0.6.0-9.1).
 - Copy the code of program ```methods``` in a textfile, for example using Notepad.